logansease/QwikJson/README.md

 * Note, if you are using Swift and using booleans, use Bool.
 DO NOT use Bool? since optional booleans cannot be expressed in objective c

+* Another Note: When using Swift 4, all swift properties must be prefaced with @objc for them to be readable.

 ### Custom Date Serializers, handle parsing various date / time formats